 Studying for a PhD

 Biological Sciences at Royal Holloway has an active and expanding research programme based on the following three research centres:

 We provide a stimulating environment for research training, and currently have a lively community of some 50 research students from many countries.
-The School offers a two-year MPhil and a three-year PhD, both by research.
+The Department offers a two-year MPhil and a three-year PhD, both by research.
 We also have a one-year MSc programme combining research and formal instruction.

 Applicants should have, or expect to be awarded, a First or Upper Second Class Honours Degree or MSc in an appropriate biological discipline.

 For further information about postgraduate research please contact Dr Mikhail Soloviev.